Oguama77/Python_DS_Project/README.md

-#### Project repository for the course "Data science and advanced Python concepts workshop for neuroscience" (8527502001)
+### Project repository for the course Data Science and Advanced Python Concepts Workshop for Neuroscience (8527502001)